karlr42/angular-copyright/README.md

  - **localised-copyright** : a string for the word 'Copyright'.
  - **message** : the message after the years (e.g 'All Rights Reserved."
  - **norange** : if the start date is in the past, only show it, do not show "startYear-currentYear"

+ Many thanks to http://briantford.com/blog/angular-bower for info on how to set this project up.